-Difference-in-Differences
+Difference-in-Difference-in-Differences

 Difference-in-differences estimates frequently provide a good test for the impact of some reform.
-However, what can we do if we think that simply capturing a base-line difference in treatment and non-treatment areas is not enough?
-One option is to extend a the diff-in-diff approach to a diff-in-diff (triple differences) approach!
+However, what can we do if we think that simply capturing a baseline difference in treatment and non-treatment areas is not enough?
+One option is to extend a the diff-in-diff approach to a diff-in-diff-in-diff (also known as triple differences, or DDD) approach!
 This follows the logic of difference-in-differences, however estimates the diff-in-diff model for two groups: one which is affected by the reform and one which isn't.
 If the group which is not affected by the reform has any change over time, this is then substracted from the main diff-in-diff estimate to give a triple difference estimate.